willhaslett/covid-19-growth/README.md

 ## Acknowledgments

-The Johns Hopkins University Center for Systems Science and Engineering is doing a great public service by sharing these data.
+The New York Times and the Johns Hopkins University Center for Systems Science and Engineering is doing a great public service by sharing these data.